 These products appear in a prominent position because the merchants have paid Google to acquire these positions.
 Furthermore, Google states, that the sponsored products, that customers can see are based on a “combination of advertiser bids and relevance” and the customers’ activities.

 These products are highlighted through the “Sponsored” Label as a clear indication that their rankings are influenced by the compensation that Google receives.

 When Google made the big announcement about the Free Listings, they also announced their association with PayPal.
 With the partnership with PayPal, they intended to fasten the onboarding and verification process for sellers.
 Adding to the news, there has been visible progress.

 Sellers can now link the PayPal accounts associated with their website domain to their Merchant center Accounts registered with the same domain name.
 This will ensure that they are trusted merchants and ease the process somewhat as well.
-This linking ensures better display, promote, and sell products across Google Surfaces.
+This linking ensures better display, promotion, and sell products across Google Surfaces.